Private club executive at Snowmass cited for harassing text messages

-Greg DeRosa, who is the project manager at Skico’s new private, membership-only Snowmass Mountain Club, was arrested and issued a summons by Basalt police Sept.
+Greg DeRosa, who is the project manager at Skico’s new private, membership-only Snowmass Mountain Club, was issued a citation by Basalt police Sept.
 3. He appeared in municipal court Nov.
 2 and the case has been continued until next month.

 DeRosa, who lives in Carbondale, did not return calls and messages seeking comment.

 The charges stem from a report made by the alleged victim, Vincent Russo, who worked with DeRosa at the Roaring Fork Club over two years ago, according to a police report filed by Basalt Officer Aaron Munch.